Pay Traffic Ticket in Delaware

 Dover, DE 19903

-To pay in person, you must visit your court.
+To pay your DE traffic ticket in person, you must visit your traffic court.

 - Part of the Electronic Red Light Safety Program.

-Be sure to check your driving record after:
+Be sure to check your Delaware driving record after:

-- You pay your fine.
+- You pay your DE traffic ticket fine.
 You want to make sure only the applicable number of points are added to your driving record.

 - You complete a defensive driving course.
-You want to make sure three points were removed from, or credited to, your driving record.
+You want to make sure 3 points were credited to your driving record.

-Many auto insurance companies increase policyholders’ rates when they receive traffic convictions; fortunately, DE drivers can enroll in defensive driving courses to get a discount on their car insurance rates.
+Your auto insurance company may increase your rates after you've been convicted of a traffic violation.
+Fortunately, you can enroll in a defensive driving course to get a discount on your car insurance rates.

-For some drivers, this discount might not offset the violation-related increase.
-Those drivers can begin comparing insurance quotes online to find lower car insurance rates.
+For some, this discount might not offset the violation-related increase.
+If this applies to you, you can begin comparing insurance quotes online to find a more affordable rate.